Carbon emissions profiling

 • the national mandatory disclosure rules applying from 1 January 2025 that will progressively cover a wider range of facilities with carbon emissions (AASB S2, Sep 2024).

-Disclosure of the emissions profile of firms not caught by these laws is largely a voluntary exercise, but they are also facing growing civil pressure to follow suit.
 Entities such as the Australian Securities & Investment Commission and the Australian Prudential Regulation Authority have both made statements emphasising the expectation for executives and Board Directors to ‘disclose and address ‘foreseeable and observable’ climate-related risks.
 A failure to do so appropriately could be considered “greenwashing”.

 Guidance on how disclosures should be framed is also available in AASB (S1), a voluntary standard that was released on the same day as that for carbon emissions.